metaneutrons/chatmail-relay/docs/DOCKER_INSTALLATION_EN.md

 You can also use any variables from the [ini configuration file](https://github.com/chatmail/relay/blob/main/chatmaild/src/chatmaild/ini/chatmail.ini.f); they must be in uppercase.

-Mandatory variables for deployment via Docker:

-- `CHANGE_KERNEL_SETTINGS` – Change kernel settings (`fs.inotify.max_user_instances` and `fs.inotify.max_user_watches`) on startup.
-Changing kernel settings inside the container is not possible! (default: `False`)

-6. Build the Docker image:
+4. Build the Docker image:

 ```shell
 docker compose build chatmail
 ```

-7. Start docker compose and wait for the installation to finish:
+5. Start docker compose and wait for the installation to finish:

 ```shell
 docker compose up -d # start service
 docker compose logs -f chatmail # view container logs, press CTRL+C to exit
 ```

-8. After installation is complete, you can open `https://<your_domain_name>` in your browser.
+6. After installation is complete, you can open `https://<your_domain_name>` in your browser.

 ## Using custom files